Federal Bank Fraud – 18 U.S.C. § 1344

 For example, perhaps we can argue that you made a careless mistake dealing with the bank, such as inaccurately listing information making your financial condition look better.
 In other words, it was an error but not an intentional act.

-Perhaps we can argue that you innocently left off information from financial documents.
-Perhaps alleged altered or incomplete documents were prepared by other people.
+Perhaps we can argue that you innocently left information off financial documents.
+Perhaps other people prepared alleged altered or incomplete documents.

 Perhaps we can argue that your acts are not evidence of deception and fraud, even if they benefit you financially.
 Maybe we can say that your conduct was not deliberately deceptive.

-I have you come into the office, and we sit down and discuss the best strategy for your particular case.
+I have you come into the office, and we will discuss the best strategy for your particular case.
 Give me all the truthful information about your case so I can evaluate it and decide exactly what the best moves are as we progress with your federal criminal case.

-Thus, we will come up with a different strategy, where we work out a plea agreement with the prosecutors and try to put you in the best possible position.
-We will go through the sentencing guidelines with you.
-We go through your criminal history.
-We compiled a mitigation package and figured out how best to defend you.
+Thus, we will devise a different strategy: We will work out a plea agreement with the prosecutors and try to put you in the best possible position.
+We will review the sentencing guidelines with you, review your criminal history, compile a mitigation package, and figure out how best to defend you.

-If you or your loved one has not appeared in front of a judge yet, we've got to be prepared for the detention hearing, where you can be taken not custody and held without any bond or bail while the case is pending.
+If you or your loved one has yet to appear in front of a judge, we've got to be prepared for the detention hearing, where you can be taken not custody and held without any bond or bail while the case is pending.
 The second step is that we will be assigned to a federal judge.
 We will see who that judge is, their tendencies, and what makes sense moving forward as we best defend you.

 You can contact us for a free case evaluation by phone or using the contact form.
-In addition, we provide legal representation across the United States on federal criminal matters.
+We also provide legal representation on federal criminal matters across the United States.
 The Hedding Law Firm is located in Los Angeles, CA.

 Related Content: